-Teacher Karen Schwisow, E-RYT, has been teaching yoga and meditation to individuals and groups since 2005 and facilitating 8 week Mindfulness Based Stress Reduction courses since 2011.
-She has been building a foundation of mindfulness in her own life since the early 90s when her discovery of yoga felt like finding a short-cut to a quieter mind and calmer heart.
-Training as a yoga teacher and co-founding Three Trees Yoga & Healing Arts Center in Tacoma, Karen has continued to learn and deepen her understanding of these ancient wisdom traditions and how they are relevant to our lives today by completing Therapeutic Yoga training through Subtle Yoga and becoming a qualified MBSR teacher through the Center for Mindfulness UMass Medical School.
+Senior Teacher and Director of Mindfulness-Based Stress Reduction Teacher Training Karen Schwisow, E-RYT 500, has been teaching yoga and meditation to individuals and groups since 2005 and facilitating 8-week Mindfulness-Based Stress Reduction courses since 2011.
+She has been building a foundation of mindfulness in her own life since the early 90s.
+Her discovery of yoga in 2001 felt like finding a short-cut to a quieter mind and calmer heart.
+Training as a yoga teacher and co-founding Three Trees Yoga & Healing Arts Center in Federal Way, Karen has continued to learn and deepen her understanding of these ancient wisdom traditions and how they are relevant to our lives today.
+She has completed Therapeutic Yoga training through Subtle Yoga and is Certified to teach Mindfulness-Based Stress Reduction teacher by the Center for Mindfulness at the University of Massachusetts Medical School.
+At Three Trees she co-developed Yoga Teacher Training programs with over 150 graduates.
 Through compassionate listening, authenticity and humor she creates a welcoming container that empowers participants to experience their own innate ability to thrive.